How are the latest trends increasing demand for Data Scientists?

 In today’s era technology advancements has allowed humans to achieve so much.
 With the rise of the internet has triggered a shift in society whereby we rely heavily on the global system.
-We can go further than the creation of the internet with innovations in Artificial Intelligence (AI) and Machine Learning (ML) and how they are having an impact on making cyberspace safe.
+We can go further than the creation of the internet with innovations in Artificial Intelligence (AI) and Machine Learning (ML) and how they are having an impact on making cyberspace safe from cyber crime.

 The internet consisting of many different networks and material has initiated a life where we have been introduced to new ways of interacting.
 The internet is now that established could it be our preferred medium of communication?
 Is there anything you cannot do on the internet?